wisskirchenj/kubernetes/README.md

 Next step was to externalize the Spring configurations via ConfigMaps and introducing a secret for the credentials to Postgres.
 Finally I wanted to be able to observe and manage the database, so I installed a PGAdmin as StatefulSet, together with a PVC and a pgadmin-service that minikube can on-demand expose to my browser.

 Further Ideas, to come up, I hope:
-- Oauth2 security with new Spring 3.1.x Oauth2-Authorization-Server
+- :white-check-mark: Oauth2 security with new Spring 3.1.x Oauth2-Authorization-Server
 - Service registry with spring cloud
 - Spring Cloud Gateway and most probably Spring Cloud Configuration Server
 - Some toy use-cases for Spring Cloud Kubernetes (maybe)